Skip to Content

 • Your doctor diagnosed you with a medical problem but says you can still perform your job with a little help.
 Your employer makes little (if any) effort to see if they can provide such help and decides to fire you.

-• You used to have a mental or physical impairment and you are denied a job, denied a promotion, reassigned, or fired because of a record of this prior disability.
+• You used to have a mental or physical impairment and you are denied a job, promotion, reassignment, or fired because of this prior disability.

 • You are at a job interview and a potential employer asks you questions related to your actual or perceived physical or mental impairments.